-The CoordinationContext is a Context type, as described in the Appendix A, that is used to pass Coordination information to parties involved in a coordination service.
+The CoordinationContext is a Context type that is used to pass Coordination information to parties involved in a coordination service.
 CoordinationContext elements are placed within application messages.
 Conveying a context on an application message is commonly referred to as flowing the context.
 A CoordinationContext provides access to a coordination registration service, a coordination type, and relevant extensions.